INVIDITechnologies/pulse-sdk-ios-2.x-sample/readme.md

 ## Project structure

-The Pulse SDK is initialized in the [app delegate](PulsePlayer/PulsePlayer/AppDelegate.m).
+The Pulse SDK is initialised in the [app delegate](PulsePlayer/PulsePlayer/AppDelegate.m).

 A [VideoLibraryViewController](PulsePlayer/PulsePlayer/VideoLibraryViewController.m) shows a list of available videos, along with some [metadata](PulsePlayer/PulsePlayer/VideoItem.h).
-When a video is selected, it is opened in a [PlayerViewController](PulsePlayer/PulsePlayer/PlayerViewController.h) (specialized for  [iOS](PulsePlayer/PulsePlayer/ios/PlayerViewController.m) and [tvOS](PulsePlayer/PulsePlayer/tvos/PlayerViewController.m)).
+When a video is selected, it is opened in a [PlayerViewController](PulsePlayer/PulsePlayer/PlayerViewController.h) (specialised for  [iOS](PulsePlayer/PulsePlayer/ios/PlayerViewController.m) and [tvOS](PulsePlayer/PulsePlayer/tvos/PlayerViewController.m)).

-The PlayerViewController creates a [OOPulseSession](http://pulse-sdks.ooyala.com/ios_2/latest/Protocols/OOPulseSession.html) using the [OOPulse](http://pulse-sdks.ooyala.com/ios_2/latest/Classes/OOPulse.html) class.
-This OOPulseSession informs the PlayerViewController through the [OOPulseSessionDelegate](http://pulse-sdks.ooyala.com/ios_2/latest/Protocols/OOPulseSessionDelegate.html) protocol when it is time to play ads or the content.
+The PlayerViewController creates a [OOPulseSession](http://pulse-sdks.videoplaza.com/ios_2/latest/Protocols/OOPulseSession.html) using the [OOPulse](http://pulse-sdks.videoplaza.com/ios_2/latest/Classes/OOPulse.html) class.
+This OOPulseSession informs the PlayerViewController through the [OOPulseSessionDelegate](http://pulse-sdks.videoplaza.com/ios_2/latest/Protocols/OOPulseSessionDelegate.html) protocol when it is time to play ads or the content.

 A helper category [AVAsset+Preloading](PulsePlayer/PulsePlayer/AVAsset+Preloading.h) is used to preload media files in another thread and reports back if an error occurred.